Network effects in default clustering for large systems: Model description

 Then, the classical singular value decomposition (SVD in short) yields

-where $\{\ell_1, \dots, \ell_r\}$ are orthonormal vectors (spanning columns of $A$), $\{u_1, \dots, u_r)$ are orthonormal vectors (spanning rows of $A$) and $\xi^{2}_1 > \xi^{2}_2 > \dots > \xi^{2}_r > 0$ are real numbers known as the singular values.
+where $\{\ell_1, \dots, \ell_d\}$ are orthonormal vectors (spanning columns of $\Delta$), $\{u_1, \dots, u_d\}$ are orthonormal vectors (spanning rows of $\Delta$) and $\xi^{2}_1 > \xi^{2}_2 > \dots > \xi^{2}_d > 0$ are real numbers known as the singular values.

-Here, $r\leq N$ is called the rank of $A$.
-In a sense $r$ represents the complexity of the system.
-The larger $r$ is, the more complex the structure of the interaction becomes.
-One can interpret $r$ as the number of clusters in the system.
+Here, $d\leq N$ is called the rank of $\Delta$.
+In a sense $d$ represents the complexity of the system.
+The larger $d$ is, the more complex the structure of the interaction becomes.

-Let $\ell_{i,j}$ be the $i$-th entry of $\ell_j$ in (\ref{SVD}) and similarly $u_{i,j}$ be the $i$-th entry of the vector $u_j$.
-The mean default impact on $n-$th name from system wide defaults up to time $t$ is
+Let $\ell_{i,j}$ be the $i$-th entry of $\ell_j$ in (\ref{SVD}) and similarly let $u_{i,j}$ be the $i$-th entry of the vector $u_j$.
+The mean default impact on the $n$-th name from system wide defaults up to time $t$, can be written as

-where $\beta_{n}^C=(\xi_1^2 u_{n,1}, \xi_2^2 u_{n,2}, \ldots, \xi_r^2 u_{n,r})^T$ and the vector-valued process $L^N_t=(L^{N,1}_t,L^{N,2}_t,\dots,L^{N,r}_t)^T$ has elements
+where $\beta_{n}^{C,\Delta}=(\xi_1^2 u_{n,1}, \xi_2^2 u_{n,2}, \ldots, \xi_d^2 u_{n,d})^T$ and the vector-valued process $L^{N,\Delta}_t=(L^{N,1}_t,L^{N,2}_t,\dots,L^{N,d}_t)^T$ has elements

-The $j$-th entry of $L_t^N$ can be loosely interpreted as the stochastic loss rate of the $j-$th cluster of the network.
+The $j$-th entry of $L_t^{N,\Delta}$ can be loosely interpreted as the stochastic loss rate of the $j$-th level of interaction of the network.